t-hamano/notes-data-generator/README.md

 ## Uninstallation

 1. Deactivate the plugin through the 'Plugins' menu in WordPress.
 Once deactivated, all test users and test block comments will be deleted.

-## How to use

-### Prerequisites

-- This plugin requires the latest Gutenberg plugin to be installed and activated.
-- Enable the Block Commenting feature in the Gutenberg plugin Experiments settings.

 ### Screenshot